MicrosoftDocs/entra-docs/docs/global-secure-access/overview-what-is-global-secure-access.md

 ### Key features

-- Prevent stolen tokens from being replayed with the compliant network check-in Conditional Access.
-- Apply universal tenant restrictions to prevent data exfiltration to other tenants or personal accounts including anonymous access.
-- Enriched logs with network and device signals currently supported for SharePoint Online traffic.
-- Improve the precision of risk assessments on users, locations, and devices.
-- Deploy side-by-side with non-Microsoft SSE solutions.
 - Acquire network traffic from the desktop client or from a remote network, such as a branch location.
-- Dedicated public internet traffic forwarding profile.
+Deploy side-by-side with non-Microsoft SSE solutions.
+User aware public internet traffic forwarding profile.
+Pre-populated Microsoft 365 traffic forwarding profile.
-- Protect user access to the public internet while using Microsoft's cloud-delivered, identity-aware SWG solution.
+- Leverage rich context awareness (user, device, location, risk, and compliance policy) while applying network security policies through integration with Conditional Access.
+Protect user access to the public internet while using Microsoft's cloud-delivered, identity-aware SWG solution.
-- Enable web content filtering to regulate access to websites based on their content categories and domain names.
+- Enable web content filtering to regulate access to internet destinations based on their web-content categories and/or FQDN-domain names.
 - Apply universal Conditional Access policies for all internet destinations, even if not federated with Microsoft Entra ID, through integration with Conditional Access session controls.
+- Prevent stolen tokens from being replayed with the compliant network check for your tenant (built into Conditional Access).
+Avoid the need to hairpin users, while compromising productivity to achieve location-based security checks.
+Also prevent SSE bypass for SaaS applications.
+- Apply universal tenant restrictions to prevent data exfiltration to unauthorized foreign tenants or personal accounts.
+- Restore original user Source IP in Conditional Access policies, Identity Protection scores/risk assessment and Entra ID sign-in logs.
+- Detailed network traffic logs (including enforced policy details).
+Dashboards such as relationship maps between users, devices and endpoints, cross tenant access undergoing in your enterprise, as well as top network destination in use

 ## Microsoft Entra Private Access